apache/spark/docs/sql-ref-syntax-ddl-drop-function.md

 ### Description
 The `DROP FUNCTION` statement drops a temporary or user defined function (UDF).
-An exception will be thrown if the function does not exists.
+An exception will be thrown if the function does not exist.

 ### Syntax
 {% highlight sql %}